jehy/husky-check-email/README.md

 #### Usage (package.json)

-If you want to validate only one email:
+If you want to validate email against one domain:
 ```json
 {
   "husky": {